deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 Avoiding popularity is not merely born out of humility, but also realism as we can only address so much feedback and suggestions.
 If we are over capacity, feature requests and ideas turn into pressure and stress.
-While this post is not a pre-announcement it is a ride through what's currently developing because we are looking for new UX/UI developers.
+This post is not a pre-announcement but a ride through what's currently developing, about how we are doing things and about job offers to join our UX-oriented developments.

 ### Sharing web apps in a chat (webxdc)